apanisales/NotGoogle/README.md

 ## Other Features

-* This program can build an inverted index by processing all of the HTML files in a directory and its subdirectories.
+* Can build an inverted index by processing all of the HTML files in a directory and its subdirectories.
 * The inverted index can be written to a JSON file.
-* Is able to parse a query file, generate a sorted list of search results from the inverted index, and support writing those results to a JSON file.
+* Able to parse a query file, generate a sorted list of search results from the inverted index, and support writing those results to a JSON file.

 Usage for other features:
 ```